Exploring The Broxbourne Woods Sculpture Trail

 Parking at Broxbourne Woods

-If you are driving to Broxbourne Woods, there are a few car parks you can use but if you want to visit the Broxbourne Woods sculpture trail, you need to park in the East Car Park (where Pembridge Lane meets Brickenden Green).
+If you are driving to Broxbourne Woods, there are a few car parks you can use but if you want to visit the Broxbourne Woods sculpture trail, you can either park in the East Car Park (where Pembridge Lane meets Brickenden Green) or the West Car Park.

-The entrance to the Broxbourne Woods sculpture trail is just off the car park.
+The entrance to the Broxbourne Woods sculpture trail is just off the car parks.

 Broxbourne Woods Sculpture Trail map